Samarth-Godara/pony/README.md

-# pony
+# Pony robot - documentation

-the repository provides documents and tutorials regarding the hardware and software used to develop the Pony robot
+The repository provides documents and tutorials regarding the hardware and software used to develop the Pony robot.